Updating to the new Google Shopping app

 Select or create a Merchant Center account:

 - Select an existing Merchant Center account, and then click Connect.
 The Merchant Center IDs listed are the ones associated with your Google account.
-To avoid approval delays, select the account that was connected to the old Google Shopping app.
+To avoid approval delays, select the suggested account, which is based on the account that was connected to the old Google Shopping app.

 - If you don't have a Merchant Center account, then click Create new to create a new account for your Shopify store.